eliaspeteri/ship-sim/docs/features.md

 - [x] Implemented or present in code/UI
 - [ ] Not yet implemented or unclear

-*This list is updated as of April 2025.
+*This list is updated as of May 2025.
 Please update if you implement new features or clarify existing ones.*